• Skip to main content

 • ½ cup finely diced yellow onion

-• 1 clove garlic minced
+• 1 clove garlic (minced)

-• ¾ cup diced green pepper
+• ¾ cup diced green bell pepper

-• 1 tablespoons worcestershire sauce
+• 1 tablespoon worcestershire sauce

-• 2 tablespoons sugar
+• 2 tablespoons granulated sugar

 • ½ teaspoon celery seed

-• ½ teaspoon kosher salt SEE NOTE BELOW
+• ½ teaspoon kosher salt (SEE NOTE BELOW)

 • Flat leaf parsley for garnish, if desired